 A big image and a view of Wanlockhead from Lowther Hill.
 The original is 273 megapixels in size (approximately 29.5k pixels wide and 9.5k pixels tall) and it's a composite of about 20 images taken through a telephoto lens.
 Here I've made progressive crops.
 The village is about 2 miles away from the camera.

 Approximately 100 hours of work went into this painting. but I'm happy with the result as it prints very well.
-The photo is a bit dark and noisy but this framed print is about 12 icnhes by 36 inches.
+This framed print is about 12 inches by 36 inches and I'm also making a gallery wrap (stretched and varnished canvas on wooden bars) at 42 inches x 14 inches.

 Continuing my witterings about photography related stuff, I've been trying out Cyanotype printing, one of several methods of making chemical prints from contact negatives.